Cefaclor

 Special Advise

-If your child is about to undergo blood or urine tests, inform the doctor that your child is taking Cefaclor as it may interfere with these tests.
+If you are about to undergo blood or urine tests, please inform your doctor that you are taking Cefaclor, as it may interfere with the results of these tests.

 Patients Concern